AlinaDubchak/Paralel_Programming/README.md

 >3.
 Sн = R*MCн            					CP: R
 >4.
 Aн = S*MDн*p + a*Eн*d         			СР: S, a, d, p

-A more detailed algorithm for each of the streams, a diagram and a description of the interaction can be found in the worlds provided for each work separately
+A more detailed algorithm for each of the streams, a diagram and a description of the interaction can be found in the folders provided for each work separately